csyr/me/README.md

-Time:06/2012--12/2014
+Time:06/2012--12/2014<br>
-Company: Baidu
+Company: Baidu<br>
-Job title: System Architect
+Job title: System Architect<br>
-Department: LBS Search Department
+Department: LBS Search Department<br>
-Job description：
+Job description：<br>
-Responsible for the project of Zhixin architecture and back-end technology development.
+Responsible for the project of Zhixin architecture and back-end technology development.<br>
 **Main project experience：**
 1. Responsible for the development of Zhixin.
 I implemented product logic based on the needs of product managers and market operations.And the maximum value of dau reached 4100W.
 2. Participated in the system reconfiguration of Tianwang Mountain, including user system, subscription system and trading system.
 Provided back-end technical support of trading system and user subscription.